-One of the main strengths of this study is the large population representing routine care of patients presenting with renal colic in Ontario using a rich data source of inpatient and outpatient care.
-However, no clinically relevant information of the renal colic presentation is available which limits the ability to assess the clinical context in which the imaging was ordered, and how this might impact practice patterns.
+One of the main strengths of this study is the large population representing routine care of patients presenting with renal colic in Ontario using a rich data source of inpatient and outpatient care; however, no clinically relevant information of the renal colic presentation is available, which limits the ability to assess the clinical context in which the imaging was ordered and how this might impact practice patterns.
 Our definition of the acute colic episode, 30 days beyond the last clinical visit for colic or stone surgery, was arbitrary and perhaps a longer look forward at imaging after this timeframe may have led to more imaging events.
 Additional limitations include those associated with retrospective, observational studies.
-Furthermore, as previously discussed, the fact that this data set does not capture the use of point-of-care ultrasound (POCUS) used by emergency physicians which, when performed, may influence the use of subsequent imaging.
-It is also possible that unmeasured confounders are present in the models of health care utilization.
+Furthermore, as previously discussed, this data set does not capture the use of POCUS by emergency physicians, which when performed, may influence the use of subsequent imaging.
+It is also possible that unmeasured confounders are present in the models of healthcare utilization.